 Google Play Music

-Listening to music in the car is one thing, but the best podcasts can make a drive so much more bearable.
-Pocket Casts is one of the best podcasts apps on the Android platform, and it’s now fully compatible with Android Auto.
-When paired with the Android Auto UI, you’ll get the usual play/pause and back/forward controls, and you can browse podcasts, set filters, and capitalize on previously-made “Up Next” queues.
-The latter playlists need to be made before you launch Android Auto, however, so you may still need to fiddle with your phone before hitting the road.
+When paired with the Android Auto UI, you’ll have access to play/pause and back/forward controls.
+You can also browse for new podcasts, set filters, and take advantage of previously-made “Up Next” queues.
+You’ll have to prepare these playlists before you launch Android Auto, however, so you may still need to fiddle with your phone before hitting the road.